Starbucks Will Hire 2,500 Refugees To Work In Its European Coffee Shops Despite Backlash

 She said she would not be able to fill all vacancies with British workers currently, as there would not be enough applicants.

-Starbucks blamed Brexit for a slowdown in profits and sales in the year to October 2016, which it said had contributed to "weakening consumer confidence."
+Starbucks blamed Brexit for a slowdown in profits and sales in the year to October 2016, saying it had contributed to "weakening consumer confidence".

 Sara Spary is a consumer business correspondent for BuzzFeed News and is based in London.